 To bring his vision to life, King Chulalongkorn enlisted the expertise of Prince Naris, his half-brother and a renowned architect.
 Prince Naris drew inspiration from various architectural styles, including Thai Rattanakosin and European influences, notably Italian Renaissance design.

-The construction of Wat Benchamabophit began in 1899 and was completed in 1911, spanning over a decade of meticulous craftsmanship.
+The construction of Wat Benchamabophit began in 1899 and was completed in 1911, spanning over a decade.
 The temple’s name, “Benchamabophit,” means “the fifth king’s temple” and pays tribute to its founder, King Chulalongkorn – the fifth monarch of the Chakri Dynasty.

-In the hallowed ubosot of Wat Benchamabophit, resides a timeless masterpiece of divine grace – the Phra Buddha Chinnarat.
+In the hallowed ubosot of Wat Benchamabophit, resides a timeless masterpiece – the Phra Buddha Chinnarat.

-The eyes of this magnificent golden Buddha statue, with their gentle, all-knowing gaze, instill a sense of reverence and tranquility amongst those in its presence.
-The Phra Buddha Chinnarat sits in a dignified lotus position, his hands gently resting on his lap, exuding an aura of compassion.
+The eyes of this gilded Buddha image, with their gentle, all-knowing gaze, instill a sense of reverence amongst those in its presence.
+Sitting in a dignified lotus position, the Buddha’s hands rest gently on his lap, exuding an aura of compassion.